A North Carolina judge is blocking journalists from his courtroom. One objected — and got handcuffed.

 Given that the judge didn’t provide a written ruling to close the court or any alternatives, “we cannot assume this was anything other than an effort to block access to the press from the court proceedings," he added.

 The small bedroom community midway between Greensboro and Durham has been the site of ongoing racial justice demonstrations.
 The county tried this summer to ban protests at the courthouse, site of a Confederate monument; a federal judge said they couldn’t do that.
 A peaceful march to the polls on Oct.
-31 ended with police in riot-gear and gas masks using pepper spray and arresting 23 people, including an Alamance News journalist.
+31 ended with police in riot gear and gas masks using pepper spray and arresting 23 people, including an Alamance News journalist.
 The incident, which made national news, was deemed “unacceptable” by Gov. Roy Cooper (D).

-For months, Black Lives Matter protests have been met by counter-protesters, and “there is a sense, really on both sides, that the authorities aren’t treating them fairly,” News and Observer reporter Carli Brosseau said.
+For months, Black Lives Matter protests have been met by counterprotesters, and “there is a sense, really on both sides, that the authorities aren’t treating them fairly,” News and Observer reporter Carli Brosseau said.
 “The idea of justice is highly contested in Graham, with a strong racial divide, and I think the closure of the courthouse allows those ideas to grow even stronger, with no way to check."

 Last week, Brosseau and other journalists couldn’t get into Wilkins’s courtroom for a hearing involving Rev. Greg Drumwright, a leader of local protests who was arrested during the Oct.
 31 march.
 Prosecutors alleged Drumwright was “a danger to the community” and sought to ban him from county property; Wilkins ended up dismissing the motion.